julemand101/KittyCraneium/README.md

-The /src directory contains the compiler itself, The compiler takes KittyCraneium code and compile it into Java code there can later be compiled to a LEGO NXT device running [http://lejos.sourceforge.net/]{LeJOS NXJ}.
+The /src directory contains the compiler itself, The compiler takes KittyCraneium code and compile it into Java code there can later be compiled to a LEGO NXT device running [LeJOS NXJ](http://lejos.sourceforge.net/).